Do I need a prescription?

 Flexible spending accounts (FSA) and health savings accounts (HSA) are programs that allow you to set aside money (before taxes) for specific health care expenses.
-If you’re unsure whether or not you have an FSA or HSA, please check with your employer/HR or insurance company.
+If you’re unsure whether or not you have an FSA or HSA, check with your employer/HR or insurance company.

-At the checkout, enter your FSA or HSA card information like you normally would with any debit/credit card.
+At checkout, enter your FSA or HSA card information like you normally would with any debit/credit card.
 If you do not have a card for your FSA or HSA account, check out using your normal credit card and get reimbursed directly from your FSA/HSA provider.

 Can men use ELITONE?

-The GelPads are designed to fit the female anatomy.
+The GelPads are designed to fit female anatomy.
 In the future, we hope to offer a similar product for men.
 Contact us to stay in the loop and be notified when available.